 City of Sacramento

 Google Ad Grants

 JP Morgan Chase & Co.

 University of Oregon

-Anita Ramachandran is the Executive Director of MicroMentor, the largest online community for free business mentoring, operating in nearly 200 countries worldwide.
-She has an MBA and over 20 years of combined non-profit, corporate operations, and foundation management experience across a wide spectrum of industries and countries.
+Anita has over 20 years of combined Non-Profit (NGO) and corporate management experience across a wide spectrum of industries and countries.
 She’s an entrepreneur, problem-solver, and changemaker, passionate about mentoring and personal growth.

 Prior to Mercy Corps, she managed Operations for Xerox’s eCommerce and North American channel marketing and eCommerce business.
 She is also the co-founder and held a leadership role for 15 years at a local non-profit, SAWERA that assisted South Asian women and children affected by domestic violence.
 She was the recipient of the Portland Business Journal’s Women of Influence award in 2019 and has recently been named Exceptional Woman for selfless service by the Chetana Foundation in Portland, Oregon.
 Anita received a bachelor of science in Environmental Science and Economics, Summa Cum Laude, and a MBA, Magna Cum Laude, from Portland State University.

 Tatiana, define herself as an intrapreneur—passionate about scaling initiatives that powerfully and positively impact the lives of individuals and their communities, as MicroMentor does.
 She leads the expansion of MicroMentor in Latin America, MENA, Africa, and SE Asia through replication with strategic partnerships and catalytic philanthropic investors.